blessinvarkey/musings/posts/design/design-for-accessibility.md

 Design of products, devices, services or environments for persons with disabilties.
 Accessibility is making all things accessible to all people.

-Social Model of Disability
+## Social Model of Disability
 - Permenant Disability
 - Temporary Disability
 - Situational Disability

+## Assitive Technolgies
-ATs : Any product equipment and system that enhances learning, working and daily living for persons with disabilities.
+AT: Any product equipment and system that enhances learning, working and daily living for persons with disabilities.

-Different kinds of Assitive Technologies
+### Different kinds of Assitive Technologies
-- Color modification
+- Color modification: e.g. High contrast
-- Voice Control
+- Voice Control: e.g. Switch
-- Screen Readers
+- Screen Readers: e.g. Alt text
-- Alternative text
+- Alternative text: e.g. Speech to text

 ---